Public Retirement Research Lab (PRRL)Carly Miller2023-02-02T09:03:02-05:00

 In 2020, NAGDCA and the Employee Benefit Research Institute (EBRI) launched the Public Retirement Research Lab (PRRL).
-This collaborative project creates a first-of-its-kind database for public sector defined contribution retirement plan information, which will be used as a primary source of information for cutting-edge retirement research.
+This collaborative project created a first-of-its-kind database for public sector defined contribution retirement plan information, which is used as a primary source of information for cutting-edge retirement research.

 Click below to: access information to share with your Board or Committee to help communicate the concept of the PRRL, complete the authorization form to participate, view an introductory webinar, and access the data and research library.

 NAGDCA is partnering with the Employee Benefits Research Institute (EBRI) to build a public sector defined contribution database and research center.
 The database will only contain investment and demographic data from 457(b), 401(a), 403(b), and government 401(k) plans.
 No private sector data will be included.
 The database will serve as the primary data resource for the public sector retirement industry, and the PRRL will generate industry-level research.

 As a participant you receive the benefits listed in the “Plan Sponsor Benefits” section above.
 You will also have access to a wealth of information and research to improve your plan’s performance.
 Finally, you will contribute to helping NAGDCA advocate for your interests at the federal level.